 Individuals with chronic medical illnesses like cancer should be aware of ways to prevent COVID-19 because they may face an increased risk for more serious illness.
-Before COVID-19 becomes widespread in your community, take these steps to help prevent COVID-19.
+Take these steps to help prevent COVID-19.

 Have supplies on hand